The Great Escaper: Plot

-Arthur obtains a ticket for Bernie at the commemorative ceremony, but Bernie gives his ticket, and Arthur's, away to Heinrich, a German soldier who also fought on D-Day and has come to commemorate the event.
+Meanwhile, Arthur obtains a ticket for Bernie at the commemorative ceremony, but Bernie gives his and Arthur's ticket away to Heinrich, a German soldier who also fought on D-Day and has come to commemorate the event.
 Leaving the ceremony behind, Bernie and Arthur head to the Bayeux War Cemetery, where Arthur looks for his brother's grave while Bernie visits the grave of Douglas Bennett, a comrade-in-arms who was killed at the Normandy landing on D-Day after Bernie reassured him that he would be all right.
 Bernie feels responsible for Douglas' death, because he had persuaded him to leave their ship and face his fate.

 When Bernie begins his return journey, he discovers that he has become a celebrity, dubbed "the Great Escaper", and the story of his flight to Normandy has appeared in all the papers.
 The ferry company staff treat him like royalty and when he gets back home he finds a gaggle of reporters awaiting him.
 He brushes past them in dismay and goes straight to Rene, to whom he confesses the truth of his guilt over Douglas' death, and his despair at the wasted lives of all the young men who died on that fateful day 70 years ago.
 Rene assures him that Douglas' death was not his fault, and points out that he and she have lived every second of their lives together and never wasted the time they were given.
 The next morning, Bernie and Rene get up early to watch the dawn break on the horizon, just as they did some seventy years earlier when they were young lovers.

-A caption tells us that Bernie died six months after his "great escape", and Rene died seven days later.
+An epilogue reveals that Bernie died six months after his "great escape" with Rene dying seven days later.